tomas-langer/helidon/declarative/README.md

 Helidon Declarative
 ----

-_This document describes the target solution, not the current state_

 Helidon Declarative approach is a modification of the Helidon SE flavor, where instead of asking the user to do everything by hand, we introduce an inversion of control mechanism based on Helidon Service Inject (reflection free).